Why should I choose a CORC member?

 My flat roof is ponding/has standing water.
 Is this a problem?

-Flat roofs are flat so unless significant elevation is added to one side, water is always going to pond.
+Flat roofs are flat so unless significant elevation is added to one side, water will always to pond.
 This is never an issue and the ponding should evaporate once rain has subsided for a while.
 Should the ponding stay for a significant amount of time after rain has stopped (weeks) then contact your roofer.
-All flat roofs will have ponding
+All flat roofs will have ponding.

 Is moss on my tiles an issue?